PowerFlex/python-xbee/README.rst

 and create arbitrary responses.
 This should help debugging programs that interact with an xbee coordinator and xbee nodes that are attached.

+In the examples directory:

+  setup_ttyUSB0.sh gives an example of creating and connecting two serial devices together so
+    the program that issues xbee commands can open /dev/ttyUSB0, while the interception program using the modified python-xbee can open /dev/ttyXBC0.

+  rigbee_coord.py is a very simple example of the interception program.

 XBee
 ====